Letractively/uliweb/trunk/apps/Documents/files/hello_uliweb.rst

 * Configurations
 * etc.

-You can find other documentations on http://uliwebproject.appspot.com, and most important, Uliweb is getting powerful!
+You can find other documentation at http://uliwebproject.appspot.com.